monix/monix-connect/docs/mongodb.md

 #### replaceOne

-Replace a _document_ in the _collection_ according to the specified arguments.
+Replaces a _document_ in the _collection_ according to the specified arguments.

 _Single_: